What you share and what access they can have to it depends on their user type and the level of permission you have

 Once you have chosen the permission level that you prefer, copy the share link by clicking the “Copy” button and send it to whomever you like or use it in another workflow to link your processes together.

-Users that you share this with outside your organization (with a Process Street account) can click “I want this for my business” to make a copy of the workflow in their own organization, or run the workflow.
+Users that you share this with outside your organization (with a Process Street account) can click “Get Workflow” to make a copy of the workflow in their own organization, or run the workflow.
 This depends on the permission you set for your share link.

 Learn more about Workflow Share Links.

 Workflow run links allow a user to run your workflow by clicking a link.

 To create a workflow run link, open the workflow menu, select “Share” and click the third tab in the pop-up window “Run Link“.